• Skip to primary navigation

 Wheat Recommendations

-If you are unsure what flour to use for this recipe, let me share my thought, because there are tons of options!
+If you are unsure what flour to use for this recipe, there are tons of options.

-I prefer using a higher protein wheat flour for this recipe.
-Generally, I use whole wheat pastry flour for baked goods, but really feel this one needs a little more structure protein provides.
+I prefer using higher protein wheat flour for this recipe.
+Generally, I use whole wheat pastry flour for baked goods.

 In this recipe, I used white winter wheat flour.
-This is a pretty common flour, especially if you don't grind your own wheat.
+This is a pretty standard flour, especially if you don't grind your own wheat.
 You can find it almost anywhere.
+It's different from the regular whole wheat flour you typically see at the store, which is often made with hard red wheat.

 woman picking up whole wheat biscuits off a small cooling rack.